 For many, many reasons, this is a bad thing to do.
-First of all, that shorting bar is the last point of discharge for the high voltage power supply.
-When all else fails, this is designed to route the 3,500 volt plate supply safely to ground.
-Having a stray 3,500 volts floating around inside of a transmitter is never a good idea.
+First of all, the shorting bar is the last point of discharge for the high-voltage power supply.
+When all else fails, this is designed to route the 3,500-volt plate supply safely to ground.
+Having a stray 3,500 volts floating around inside a transmitter is never a good idea.
 Fortunately, it was spotted and removed before anything bad happened.

 Secondly, it looks like somebody used a 12 VDC cigarette lighter plug as an insulating device.
 Wow, did they get lucky.
 This could have started a fire.

 As to exactly why it was there in the first place, I cannot rightly say.